Creating and Blending with Watercolor Powders: How to Use Color Bursts to Make Bright Thank You Cards

 - Stamp the additional sentiment in Navy and add two white brads.

-I had a difficult time choosing, but I belive I’ll be sending this bright card to my friend to thank her for the watercolor powders!
-I might be biased, but rainbow always wins!
+It was difficult to choose, but I belive I’ll be sending this bright card to my friend to thank her for the watercolor powders!
+Maybe I’m biased, but rainbow always wins!

 I can’t wait to create more using my Color Burst Powders!
 There are many other ways to use these, and this “sprinkle and spritz” is just a single method.
 I love intense colors, and these definitely are intense and fun to play with!